Proxy fight: Key players

-Due to their out-sized influence with many institutional investors, proxy advisors play a key role in many proxy fights.
+Due to their outsized influence with many institutional investors, proxy advisors play a key role in many proxy fights.
 In many cases, the proxy firms end up determining the result of the contest.
 The Securities Exchange Act of 1934 also gave the Securities and Exchange Commission (SEC) the power to regulate the solicitation of proxies.'
-Some of the rules the SEC has since proposed, like the universal proxy, have been controversial because opponents have suggested that they would increase the amount of proxy fights.'
+Some of the rules the SEC has since adopted, like the universal proxy, have been controversial because opponents have suggested that they would increase the amount of proxy fights.'